flowdee/hearthstone-cards/README.txt

 2. Hearthstone Cards overlay in action

 == Changelog ==

+= Version 2.3.3 (22th September 2016) =
+* New: Added feedback about the automated card updates to settings page
+* Updated local cards database to latest v14406

 = Version 2.3.2 (11th May 2016) =
 * Increased default caching time for card data from 1 to 5 days